jamesqquick/vercel-ship-ppr-workshop/README.md

 <ProductListWrapper products={products} colorScheme="dark" />
 ```

 We've now simplified the developer experience for the user of the component, but this still requires manual experience for the component author when creating new components.
-Let's see if we can create an abstraction to make that easier as well.
+It all exposes an awkwardly named `ProductListWrapper` component instead of the more intuitive `ProductList`.
+Let's see if we can create an abstraction to make that more intuitive as well.

 ## Create A Replicable Experience for Internal Streaming Handling